Skin school, Acne, Anti-aging, Skincare

 I know first-hand how easy it is to fall into the trap of loving results and seeing if more will give me better.
 But I find that with tretinoin, everyone has their sweet spot where they can use it every 1-3 nights and experience little to no irritation with excellent results.

 Another telltale sign of whether your skin is purging or breaking out from tretinoin is to look at the location and type of your breakouts.
-Tretinoin purging, also known as Retin-A purging, occurs in areas prone to clogged pores and pimples, such as the forehead, chin, and cheeks.
-The pimples may also be more inflamed and extensive than usual, as the retinoids bring the underlying micro comedones (tiny clogged pores) to the surface.

 On the other hand, if you are experiencing breakouts in areas where you normally don’t have acne, such as the temples, jawline, or neck, you may be allergic to retinoids or other ingredients in your skincare product.
-For instance, I always know something’s up when I get blemishes on my clear cheeks.
-The breakouts may also appear as small, red bumps that itch or burn.

 Moreover, this study shows a purge should only be a 10-12% increase in your existing acne.
 What determines a purge is the concentration of either the retinoid or the hydroxy acid, plus the actual pH of the formulation and how that product is made.

 If you are not sure whether your skin is purging or breaking out, it is best to consult your dermatologist before continuing or stopping your retinoid treatment.
 They can help you determine the cause of your breakouts and advise you on managing them.
-Retinoid purging can last from four to eight weeks, depending on your skin type and the strength of your retinoid product.

 How to Avoid a Tretinoin Purge?